EVENT cancellations in Hong Kong and other parts of Asia are mounting as authorities battle to contain the coronavirus outbreak.

 Messe Berlin’s ITB China, due to be held in May in Shanghai, has now been postponed to a date yet to be announced.

-Global exhibition organisers association UFI has postponed its 2020 Asia Pacific Conference & Digital Innovation Forum, which was due to be held on March 4.
+Global exhibition organisers association UFI postponed its 2020 Asia Pacific Conference & Digital Innovation Forum, which was due to be held in Macau in March, to August 27-28.

-Though the Macau government is expected to lift the order closing the territory’s 41 casinos on February 21, a gaming trade association estimates the Macau casino industry will take three months to recover, Asia Gaming Brief reports.
-Up to 23 hotels and 3,000 rooms are closed across Macau due to the outbreak.
+Though the Macau government has lifted an order closing the territory’s 41 casinos on February 21, a gaming trade association estimates the Macau casino industry will take three months to recover, Asia Gaming Brief reports.

 Operators of the Canton Fair in Guangzhou have suspended its exhibitions until further notice while in Shanghai the East China Import and Export Commodity Fair (March 1-4) has been postponed indefinitely.

 In Singapore, Food & Hotel Asia has postponed the first of two events it had planned this year.
-Informa, the organisers of the shows, announced that FHA-HoReCa would be rescheduled to July 13-16, while FHA Food & Beverage remained scheduled for March 31 to April 3; both events are due to be held at Singapore Expo.
-The city-state’s international air show event is still going ahead.
+Informa, the organisers of the shows, announced that FHA-HoReCa would be rescheduled to July 13-16, while FHA Food & Beverage pushed back a year to March 2-5, 2021; both events are due to be held at Singapore Expo.

 In Barcelona, Mobile World Congress – which was to be attended by tech heavyweights including Amazon, Ericsson and Huawei – has been cancelled after other large companies singled their intention not to attend due to the virus outbreak.